 If you are not satisfied with the written decision of the faculty, you may appeal to the Student Appeals Body (SAB) on the grounds that due academic process has not been observed by your faculty in relation to an academic decision.

-Your appeal must be lodged in writing to the registrar, via the Student Affairs Unit, within 20 working days of the date of the written decision of the relevant dean, or within such extended time as the registrar authorises.
+Your appeal must be lodged in writing to the Registrar, via the Student Affairs Unit, within 20 working days of the date of the written decision of the dean, or within such extended time as the Registrar authorises.

 It is important to remember that appeals will not be heard by the SAB unless: